jnyfah/jnyfah.github.io/_posts/bazel.md

 The visibility attribute is set to ["//visibility:public"], which means that the "math" library is intended to be visible and accessible to other parts of the project or external projects.

-In Bazel, the visibility attribute plays a crucial role in controlling which targets can depend on and access other targets in the build graph.
+In Bazel, the visibility attribute plays a crucial role in controlling which targets can depend on and access other targets in the build graph just like Cmake too.
 It helps manage the visibility and encapsulation of targets within a project.
 [More on Bazel visibilities](https://bazel.build/concepts/visibility)

 Thats basically just it! simple and clear 😅